-- A. Management will explain the HUD regulations regarding the following: - 1) Security deposits - 2) Annual recertifications - 3) Interim recertifications - 4) Non-Interim Certification Transactions (effective 1/1/2025 and thereafter under HUD's HOTMA Final Rule) - 5) Unit inspections - 6) Community policies - 7) Transfer policies - B. All adult household members (age 18 and older and any adjudicated minors who are the Head, Spouse or Co-Head) will sign the Lease, Community Policies or House Rules, Verification Consent Forms including the 9887/9887A, and related documents and addenda. - C. Social Security Number documentation must be provided for every non-exempt household member, including Live-in Aides, foster children and foster adults. - Certain Section 8 household member(s) may be exempt from SSN documentation requirements.
-See prior section in this plan, General Eligibility Requirements > SSN Exceptions B.3) - D. The applicant and Management will inspect the apartment and sign the Move-In Inspection form either prior to Move-In or on Move-In day. - E. The applicant will pay the Security Deposit. - F. The applicant will pay the rent for the first month, as set forth in the Lease. - G. The applicant will be given a copy of the Move-In Certification, Lease, Move-In Inspection form, Community Policies/House Rules, all other HUD-required forms and notices, and a receipt for the Security Deposit and first month's rent. - H. Bed Bug Screening and Treatment
+LIHTC Applicants will not be rejected for not having a SSN.
+See General Eligibility Requirements > Social Security Number Documentation.

+- D. The applicant and management will inspect the apartment and sign the Move-In Inspection form either prior to Move-In or on Move-In day. - E. The applicant will pay the applicable Security Deposit. - F. The applicant will pay the applicable rent for the first month, as set forth in the Lease. - G. The applicant will be given a copy of the Move-In Certification, Lease, Move-In Inspection form, Community Policies/House Rules, all other program-required forms and notices, and a receipt for the Security Deposit and first month's rent. - H. Bed Bug Screening and Treatment